Alan Ladd: Later films

 For Walter Mirisch at United Artists, Ladd appeared in The Man in the Net.
 He produced a pilot for a TV series, starring William Bendix, called Ivy League.
-That did not go to series; neither did The Third Platoon, another pilot Ladd produced for Paramount, written by a young Aaron Spelling where Ladd only did a voiceover.
-Spelling also wrote Guns of the Timberland for Jaguar and Warners, in which Ladd appeared; it was his last movie for Warners.
+That did not go to series; neither did The Third Platoon, another pilot Ladd produced for Paramount, written by a young Aaron Spelling, in which Ladd only did a voiceover.
+Spelling also wrote Guns of the Timberland for Jaguar and Warner Bros., in which Ladd appeared; it was his last movie for Warner Bros.

-As an actor, he made All the Young Men with Sidney Poitier, that was released through Columbia.
-One Foot in Hell (1960), over at 20th Century Fox, had Ladd play an out-and-out villain for the first time, since the beginning of his career, but the result was not popular with audiences.
+As an actor, he made All the Young Men with Sidney Poitier that was released through Columbia.
+One Foot in Hell (1960), over at 20th Century Fox, had Ladd play an out-and-out villain for the first time since the beginning of his career, but the result was not popular with audiences.

 "I'd like to retire from acting", he said in 1960.
 "I'd produce."
 Ladd kept busy developing projects, some of which were vehicles for his son, David.

 Ladd also kept acting, following the path of many Hollywood stars made Duel of Champions (1961), a peplum in Italy.
 Back in Hollywood, he made 13 West Street, as a star and producer, for Ladd Enterprises.

 "I'll go to work again when the right story comes along", said Ladd.
-He joined the board of 38 Inc., a new film producing company, which announced plans to make a movie out of a Ben Hecht script.
+He joined the board of 38 Inc., a new film-producing company, which announced plans to make a movie out of a Ben Hecht script.

 In 1963, Ladd's career looked set to make a comeback, when he took a supporting role in The Carpetbaggers, based on the best-selling novel.
 This was a co-production between Embassy and Paramount, meaning Ladd was filming on the Paramount back lot for the first time in over a decade.
 He also announced plans to turn Box 13 into a feature-film script, and was hoping for cameos from old friends, such as Veronica Lake and William Bendix.